Scandinavian Interior Design Ideas In Singapore You Can Use (2022)

 An Earthly Color Palette Blends With Functionality

-The kitchen also depicts the same aesthetics as that of the living room with the natural elements of wooden shelves and cabinets.
-The floors and walls are white and shiny that is typical of a Scandinavian theme.
-The black countertops with modern lighting add the element of style and elegance to this space.
+The kitchen interior design also depicts the same aesthetics as that of the living room with the natural elements of wooden shelves and cabinets.
+The floors and walls are white and shiny which is typical of a Scandinavian theme.
+The black countertops with modern lighting add an element of style and elegance to this space.

 When we view the dining space, it shows class and sophistication in each of its elements.
 The wood-panelled partition adds the touch of nature along with the wooden dining table and chairs.
 The light-toned wooden floor also helps to create a natural space.
 A little touch of Scandinavian is added in the form of light beige walls that again depict a brick wall pattern which helps to combine the old with the new in this room.
 Modern hanging lamps in addition to the warm indirect lighting help to bring together the earthly and modern elements in a beautiful amalgamation that can leave anyone awestricken with its beauty!

 A balanced and harmonious usage of colours and textures is like music to one’s ears when it comes to Scandinavian interior design.
 Whether you lean towards Scandinavian, Contemporary or Modern Minimalist design, our designers are flexible enough to cater to every homeowner’s personality.
 We provide services for both condo interior design and landed interior design for homeowners as well.
 Start building your dream house with us today!